nuxt/docs/en/guide/vuex-store.md

 > Nuxt.js lets you have a `store` directory with every file corresponding to a module.

-To get starter, simply export the state as a function, and the mutations and actions as objects in `store/index.js`:
+To get started, simply export the state as a function, and the mutations and actions as objects in `store/index.js`:

 ```js
 export const state = () => ({